mca91/ITEWR_DC_Course/chapter3.md

   slides_link : https://github.com/Emwikts1970/URFITE_DC/raw/master/Econometrics

 --- type:NormalExercise lang:r xp: skills: key:af07cdc945
-## Multiple Regression: Boston Housing Data I
+## Multiple Regression: Boston Housing Data

 For the course of this section, we will use the `Boston` data set which contains 506 observations concerning housing values in suburbs of Boston.
 The data set comes with the package `MASS`.